 For urgent matters or general inquiries, please contact us either by phone or email.
-To request our services, please go to requesting our services and complete an OGC Briefing Sheet.
+To request our services, please go to requesting our services and complete an OGC Instruction Sheet.
 Your matter will then be allocated to one of our lawyers for review.
 We will send you an email acknowledging your request and advising which lawyer will help you with your matter.
 Please provide as much information as possible with the Briefing Sheet, including copies of all relevant documents.
 This will help us to respond to your inquiry promptly.

 Generally, the OGC cannot provide personal legal advice to University staff or students.
 However, we have provided links to services that may be able to help you, at legal services.